qsimeon/worm-graph/README.md

 - Post the preprocess datasets to a file-hosting site.
 - Implement unit tests for all submodules in the `tests` directory.
 - Add docstrings to all functions and classes, follow the Google Python Style Guide for formating.
+- To use OpenAI text embeddings, add your API key to the `.env` file.
+The file `worm-graph/.env` should look like this:
+    ```
+    # Once you add your API key below, make sure to not share it with anyone!
+The API key should remain private.
+    OPENAI_API_KEY=abc123 # replace with your personal API key
+    ```